loq24/wp-react-typescript/README.md

 ## React Redux Reducers

-To implement type checking your reducers.
+To implement type checking on your reducers.
 You just have to import all the Action's dispatch interfaces and make a Union type out of those.
-Your actions should look like this:
+Your action should look like this:
 ```javascript
 type Actions = FetchCurrentUserAction | FetchPostsAction | FetchPostAction | UpdatePostAction | PublishPostAction | DeletePostAction;
 ```